 Martelle is a tiny city located in the state of Iowa.
 With a population of 247 people and just one neighborhood, Martelle is the 425th largest community in Iowa.
-Much of the housing stock in Martelle was built prior to World War II, making it one of the older and more historic cities in the country.
+Martelle has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Martelle real estate is some of the most expensive in Iowa, although Martelle house values don't compare to the most expensive real estate in the U.S.

-Martelle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Martelle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Martelle is a city of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in Martelle who work in management occupations (19.82%), healthcare (11.71%), and teaching (10.36%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.71% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Martelle is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Martelle does not have a public transit system used by locals to get to and from work.

-The citizens of Martelle are slightly less educated than the national average of 21.84% for the average city or town: 14.18% of adults in Martelle have a bachelor's degree or advanced degree
+The percentage of adults in Martelle with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.18% of adults in Martelle have a bachelor's degree or advanced degree.

 The per capita income in Martelle in 2022 was $33,726, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $134,904 for a family of four.
 However, Martelle contains both very wealthy and poor people as well.